Rupee rises 20 paise to close at 79.85 against US dollar | Business

 - India

+A recovery in domestic equities and weakness of the greenback overseas further helped the domestic currency, forex traders said.

 At the interbank forex market, the local unit opened lower at 80.03 against the greenback and fell further to an intra-day low of 80.06.
-The local unit recouped losses later and settled at 79.85 (provisional), registering a rise of 20 paise over its previous close.
+The local unit recouped losses later and settled at 79.85, registering a rise of 20 paise over its previous close.

 On Wednesday, the rupee for the first time settled below the 80-level against the US currency due to strong dollar demand from importers and fiscal slippage concerns.